fawwaznadzmy/DICOM-Image-Tool/README.md

 ## How to Setup, Compile and Run

-Checkout the git repository and install the following dependencies:
+Checkout the git repository and install the following dependencies in order to run it on Windows:

 ### Install CMAKE
 - Download [cmake](https://cmake.org/download/) for Windows
 - During installation, in installation option select "Add CMake to the system PATH for all users"